Apple seemingly focused on mixed reality in 2023

 Gurman reckons that minor performance upgrades are the only things most Apple devices will get.
 That includes M2 Pro and M2 Max chips for the 14- and 16-inch MacBook Pro models.

-That means no major Apple Watch upgrades, possibly no new AirPods, Apple TV, or iPad.
-Some of these products could see chip upgrades, however.
+That means no major Apple Watch upgrades, possibly no new AirPods,

 The larger HomePod is still coming this year, but don’t expect it to make huge waves.

 The only device that looks to get major upgrades this year will be the iPhone.